simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

    #    CONTAINER ID   IMAGE            COMMAND   CREATED         STATUS         PORTS     NAMES
    #    7e921b1b18a7   simgrid/stable   "bash"    7 minutes ago   Up 7 minutes             simgrid

-   $ docker exec --user 0:0 -it simgrid bash
+   $ docker exec --user root -it simgrid bash

 The code template is available under ``/source/simgrid-template-s4u.git`` in the image.
 You should copy it to your working directory and